Bio

 Eighteen months later, I was a faculty spouse and freelance writer in the Midwest.
 I also had a dirty little secret: I was writing a novel.

-Seven years passed, I became a marketing director, and the novel floundered.
+Several years passed, I became a marketing director, and the novel floundered.
 When my New Yorker was offered a distinguished professorship at the University of North Carolina, Chapel Hill, I persuaded him to move to the southern forest.
 Surrounded by birdsong and dogwoods, I became a stay-at-home mom and a woodland gardener.

 Both passions would guide and shape my writing voice.